 Should you get bitten by the Kondo bug, go gently with your book collection.

-The tidying-up pixie known as Marie Kondo has a new show on Netflix, and by all accounts, it seems to be taking the over-cluttered masses by storm.
+The tidying-up wonder known as Marie Kondo has a show on Netflix, and by all accounts, it seems to be taking the over-cluttered masses by storm.
 Social media is literally littered with photos showing piles of jettisoned joyless junk, as legions of decluttering warriors fall under the spell of the effervescent Ms. Kondo.

 There is so much to be said in recommendation of a more minimal lifestyle.
 We are a people hungry for consumerism and it’s leading to all kinds of problems for the planet.
 Kondo’s basic nugget to determine whether we need something is to ask if said something sparks joy – and if it does not, then it is not needed.
 If we all took some time seriously considering this question before making a purchase, the world would be better off.